 Growing plants in water is soil-free and low maintenance.
 Those who own cats no longer need to worry about your cat scratching up the soil in your houseplants.
-The water only needs to be replaced every now and then (rather than weekly watering) and by eliminating soil your plants are less likely to contract pests or diseases.
-Furthermore, this dirt-free method of growing plants can be more allergy friendly.
+You only need to replace the water occasionally (rather than watering weekly) and, by eliminating soil, your plants are less likely to contract pests or diseases.
+Furthermore, this dirt-free method of growing plants can help to reduce allergens in your home.

 Step 1: identify a plant that can grow in water

-- Devil’s Ivy, fiddled leaf fig, jade plant, rubber plant, aloe era, spider plant and a peace lily will all grow in water.
+- Devil’s Ivy, fiddle leaf fig, jade plant, rubber plant, aloe vera, spider plant and a peace lily will all grow in water.

 Step 2: Take a cutting from an existing plant

 - Take a good sized (but not large) cutting with only a leaf or two from an existing plant just below a node.

 Step 3: find a vessel for your plant

 - A glass vase with a thin neck (to help hold the plant upright) or a similar vessel will do just fine.